-We are so glad to be worshipping together indoors and in-person.
+We are so glad to be able to worship together in person.
 At all of our gatherings, we will follow CDC guidelines and attendance will be limited to 20% of our capacity.
 Services are as follows:

 What to Expect

-We know that some of us are really excited to regather indoors, while others aren’t comfortable yet.
+We know that some of us are really excited to be meeting together, while others aren’t comfortable yet.
 If you are in the latter group, please continue to worship with us online.
 We want to do all we can to maintain good connections with everyone.
 For those who plan to attend in person, registration is required.

-In order to assist with physical distancing, attendance will be limited to 70 people per service in Jennersville’s main worship center, 150 people per service in Kennett’s main worship center, and 60 people in the Chapel for Willowdale en Espanol.
+In order to assist with physical distancing, attendance will be limited to 100 people per service in Jennersville’s main worship center and 150 people per service in Kennett’s main worship center.
 We will have some chairs set up, but we will also allow space for those who want to bring their own chairs or spread a blanket for younger children.
 Our risers will be open with every other row closed to maintain distancing.

 Please arrive early to allow time to find your preferred seating.